-10 Days in Istanbul Turkey Itinerary
+10 Days in Istanbul Turkey Itinerary in the Winter

-Istanbul Turkey has been on my bucket list for as long as I can remember.
+Istanbul has been on my bucket list for as long as I can remember.
 The fascinating history of what was once Constantinople and its unique geographical location straddling both Europe and Asia has made it a top travel destination in the world.
-Finally, as of March 2022, I have managed to tick the city off my list as we took a 10-day trip to Istanbul Turkey.
+Finally, as of March 2022, I have managed to tick the city off my list as we took a 10-day trip to Istanbul, Turkey.

-Getting Around Istanbul
+Useful Information for Getting Around Istanbul

 • Istanbul generally has a pretty good transport network.
 If you are planning to use public transport, you will need to get an Istanbulkart.
 It works similarly to London’s Oyster Card where you simply need to top up before you go.